Editor-in-Chief / Publisher

 Linda Garson has always been a foodie with a passion for wine.
-She has worked with Chateaux in France, vineyards in Italy, Germany, Australia and South Africa and many more.
+She has worked with Chateaux in France, vineyards in Italy, Germany, Australia and South Africa and more.
 After moving to Calgary, she created Vine and Dine, a wine and food pairing club held in restaurants all over the city.
 She has earned a reputation as one of Calgary’s prime wine and food experts, educators and influencers, speaking at functions all over the city.
-She is also the Canadian National Wine Examiner.
 Follow Linda at vineanddine.ca and @vineanddine.

 Natalie Findlay is a freelance writer, photographer and pastry chef.
 Her food aspirations started at an early age as baked desserts for her family and friends as soon as she could use a mixer.
 Natalie’s love of food resulted in her graduating from The Cordon Bleu’s Pastry Program.
 Over the past 10 years, Natalie has been a pastry chef and cook in hotels and restaurants while managing her own business creating custom-made special occasion cakes.